 - Once a course begins, any drops will incur less than 100% reimbursement, if any, and the student would be entirely responsible for that amount.

 - Most prep courses, and then actual exams, should be taken either second semester of junior year, or very early fall semester of the senior year.

-Our discounted tuition rates for 2020-2021 Live, Online Roanoke College/Kaplan prep courses follow.
-Again, for those approved for and offered a grant, the student is responsible for 50% of the respective amount.
+Our discounted tuition rates for 2023-2024 Live, Online Roanoke College/Kaplan prep courses are available below.
+For those students who receive a grant, the student is responsible for 50% of the respective amount.

-- If accepted for a Roanoke College grant for enrolling in a graduate exam preparation course , the student agrees to attend all class sessions and put forth their best effort in completing the requirements and suggestions of the instructors, or the student could be held responsible for the total tuition for the course.
+- If accepted for a Roanoke College grant to enroll in a graduate exam preparation course, the student agrees to attend all class sessions and put forth their best effort in completing the requirements and suggestions of the instructors, or the student could be held responsible for the total tuition for the course.
 Make-ups are available for those who absolutely cannot attend a session.

-- The College requests that students plan to take the respective graduate admission exam during the same academic year in which the prep course is taken, and report the scores to the Office of Career Services at Roanoke College.
+- The College requests that students plan to take the respective graduate admission exam during the same academic year in which the prep course is taken, and report the scores to PLACE at Roanoke College.

 - Because of the fiscal year of the College, all courses must start after July 1 and must conclude before June 30.